-2 Entitled "Code of Practice for Constables in Scotland issued under section 293 of the Proceeds of Crime Act 2002", and brought into operation on 1 June 2015 by S.S.I.
-2015/220.
+&lt;sup>4 Entitled "Code of Practice on the Exercise by Constables in Scotland of Search Powers Conferred by Sections 289 and 303C of the Proceeds of Crime Act 2002" and brought into operation on 16 April 2018 by S.S.I.
+2018/114.

-- specify the information to be recorded in relation to a search; and - set the standard to which constables can be scrutinised and evaluated. - 1.7 Nothing in this Code alters or otherwise affects any existing rule of law or legal test, for instance, as to what amounts to reasonable grounds for suspicion or as regards admissibility of evidence.
+- 1.5 The Code does not apply to any other types of search that may result in cash, a listed asset or a cryptoasset-related item being seized under Part 5 of POCA.
+So, searches under Part 8 of POCA (investigations), or searches under any other statute or the common law, are not subject to this Code. - 1.6 The purpose of this Code is to: - set out the principles under which a search is undertaken; - ensure consistency in the exercise of the search powers; - explain why, when and how a search may be carried out; - specify the information to be recorded in relation to a search; and - set the standard to which constables can be scrutinised and evaluated. - 1.7 Nothing in this Code alters or otherwise affects any existing rule of law or legal test, for instance, as to what amounts to reasonable grounds for suspicion or as regards admissibility of evidence.
 Nor is the Code a statement of the law. - 1.8 The Code is admissible in evidence in criminal or civil proceedings and must be taken into account by a court or tribunal in any case where it appears to be relevant.
-However, a failure by a constable to comply with any of its provisions will not of itself make the constable liable to criminal or civil proceedings3. - 1.9 The Guidance Notes are not part of this Code, but are guidance to constables and others about its application and interpretation.
-The Annexes are part of the Code. - 1.10 This Code of Practice must be available to view online4 and at all police stations, including those at ports where the powers are (or are likely) to be used.
+However, a failure by a constable to comply with any of its provisions will not of itself make the constable liable to criminal or civil proceedings. - 1.9 The Guidance Notes are not part of this Code but are guidance to constables and others about its application and interpretation.
+The Annexes are part of the Code. - 1.10 This Code of Practice must be available to view online and at all police stations, including those at ports where the powers are (or are likely) to be used.

-Principles governing searches under sections 289 and 303C of POCA
+Principles governing searches under sections 289, 303C and 303Z21 of POCA

-- 1.11 Recognising that searches under sections 289 and 303C of POCA involve a significant interference with the personal liberty and privacy of those whose person, vehicle or premises are searched, all search activity must be appropriate, as defined by this Code.
-To be appropriate it must be: - In accordance with law that means in accordance with any legal duties imposed on constables, in particular under the Human Rights Act 1998 and the Equality Act 2010, as well as the requirements of sections 289 and 303C (and related provisions under Part 5) of POCA; - Necessary that means that the search is required to locate cash or a listed asset that may be seized, detained and forfeited under Part 5 of POCA; and - Proportionate both in the decision to carry out a search and in the way in which a search is conducted.
-In every case, a constable must balance the perceived benefit of the search against the rights of the individual (particularly the right to respect for private and family life, home and correspondence and the right to peaceful enjoyment of possessions, which are both safeguarded by the Human Rights Act 1998). - 1.12 In addition, any search must be carried out in accordance with the constable's declaration5 and, in particular, the following values: - Fairness a search must be carried out fairly and impartially, and without unlawful discrimination; - Integrity a search must not be carried out in a manner which is abusive, discriminatory, or which amounts to harassment or intimidation; the purpose of the search must be genuinely to find cash or a listed asset which is seizable under
+- 1.11 Recognising that searches under sections 289, 303C and 303Z21 of POCA involve a significant interference with the personal liberty and privacy of those whose person, vehicle or premises are searched, all search activity must be appropriate, as defined by this Code.
+To be appropriate it must be: - In accordance with law that means in accordance with any legal duties imposed on constables, in particular under the Human Rights Act 1998 and the Equality Act 2010, as well as the requirements of sections 289, 303C and 303Z21 (and related provisions under Part 5) of POCA; - Necessary that means that the search is required to locate cash, a listed asset or a cryptoasset-related item that may be seized, detained and forfeited under Part 5 of POCA; and - Proportionate both in the decision to carry out a search and in the way in which a search is conducted.
+In every case, a constable must balance the perceived benefit of the search against the rights of the individual (particularly the right to respect for private and family life, home and correspondence and the right to peaceful enjoyment of possessions, which are both safeguarded by the Human Rights Act 1998).

-3 See sections 293(6) and (7) and 303H(6) and (7) of POCA.
+&lt;sup>5 See sections 293(6) and (7) and 303H(6) and (7) of POCA.

-4 The Code of Practice will be published on the Scottish Government's website at www.gov.scot.
+&lt;sup>6 The Code of Practice will be published on the Scottish Government's website at www.gov.scot.